F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 - 2 clustered BIG-IPs
    - Note: Here is an [example ARM Template](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/supported/failover/same-net/via-api/n-nic/existing-stack/payg), although this is not required.
 Any configuration tool can be used to provision the resources.
-- An Azure system-assigned or user-managed identity with sufficient access
+- An Azure |managed-identity| with sufficient access
     - Using Standard roles
-        - Contributor access - Note: This should be limited to the appropriate resource groups
+    - Contributor access
+      -Note: This should be limited to the appropriate resource groups
 - Storage account for Cloud Failover extension cluster-wide file(s)
     - Tagged with a key/value corresponding to the key/value(s) provided in the `externalStorage.scopingTags` section of the Cloud Failover extension configuration
     - Note: Ensure that the required storage accounts have no public access